 It’s all ONLINE!
 You will need a digital device with a camera and access to strong internet.
 Ideally, you will use a desktop or laptop computer.
 It is also possible to join in on a smartphone or tablet, although this is not ideal.

 If absolutely necessary, there is also a dial-in number so that you can participate by voice only.
 Using video is preferred as you will be interacting with other educators in break out sessions online.
 It will be easier to get to know each other by being able to see each other and knowing when you can talk next!
 Either way, a computer is a must-have!
 If you need assistance in this regard, please contact us directly

 5. How can I share my learnings with my students and what grade level is it tailored to?

 During the course, you will be learning in real time with support from the facilitators and peers.
 We will explore how to use collaborative online tools, and apply social innovation theory within the problem finding and solving framework.

-PLUS we will provide lesson plans, videos and great interactive exercises that you will participate in during the course as well.
-The material is most suitable for grades 6 to 11 in any subject matter specifically in STEM.
+PLUS we will provide valuable resources and interactive exercises that can translate from your online line sessions directly to your classrooms.
+The material is most suitable for grades 4 to 12 in any subject matter including STEM.

 For the weekly sessions, we will be using Zoom; an online video conference call system.We can share presentations, break off participants into their own small groups to discuss topics and have you use the online tools in real time.